matol-16/Margo_hackathon_JMSM/README.md

 # Margo_hackathon_JMSM
 This project was carried out by a team of four  as part of a hackathon organized by Margo, IBM, and Qubitpharmaceuticals at école Polytechnique on 24-26/01/2025.

 Starting with no prior knowledge in Machine Learning (ML), our goal was to use ML models to predict molecular toxicity using chemical and biological information.

+Our method and the models used are detailed in the **hackathon pitch.pdf** file.

 **Our team ranked 3rd out of 14 teams**, achieving a Cohen-Kappa score of 0.599 on the testing data provided by the organizers.